datadesk/vr-interactives-three-js/README.md

 controls.rollSpeed = Math.PI / 12;
 ```

 Reload the page and... nothing happened!
-To actually move around in the scene, we also need to add the controls to the renderer loop.
+To actually move around in the scene, we also need to add and update the controls in the renderer loop.

 ```javascript
     // Render loop